uu-infomcv/labs/lab2/cnn_lab_2.md

 C) That you should now have better test results.

-Experiment by adding more Convolutions and occasionally adding Pooling operations keeping the number of parameters sensible and below the initial network (545,730).
-You can also add 1x1 Convolutions in order to incrase your network depth.
+Experiment by adding more Convolutions and occasionally adding Pooling operations keeping the number of parameters sensible and below those of initial network (545730).
+You can also add 1x1 Convolutions in order to increase your network depth.

 ### Global Pooling vs Flattening